STEMAnalytics/SQL_/README.md

 # Welcome to **Katelyn's SQL Portfolio**!
 ## Thank you for taking the time to visit!
-Within this repository,  I showcase examples of SQL code that I have created!
+Within this repository,  I showcase examples of utilizes aggregating data with SQL code using multiple joins to select relevant users from a database!
 If you have any questions, please reach out at: appalachian57@outlook.com !